 - If the patient tries to leave before the assessment is complete…you may need to detain them – if you believe they pose a risk to their own (or anybody else’s) safety

-- Some patient may be fine to go home (usually with care of a relative…e.g. a girl who takes 10 paracetomol infront of her girlfriend after a row.
-She says she has no intention to kill herself, and seem upset by the incident.
+- Some patients may be fine to go home (usually with care of a relative…e.g. a girl who takes 10 paracetomol in front of her girlfriend after a row.
+She says she has no intention to kill herself, and seems upset by the incident.)

-- When discharging it is VITAL that you inform community care representatives..e.g. the GP, communit mental health team etc etc. You should phone as well as sending a letter.
+- When discharging it is VITAL that you inform community care representatives..e.g. the GP, community mental health team.
+You should phone as well as sending a letter.
 Usually, there is a follow-up clinic appointment made as well.

 - Don’t prescribe any potentially lethal drugs for the patient to take home with them!